garthmortensen/codex/cheatsheets/py_basics.md

 A double underscore (dunder) variable, `__data` is just an extra level of "don't use this from outside the class".

-### Parameters, arguments
+### Parameters vs Arguments

 This is a parameter vs argument.
-Parameters are in function definitions, arguments are what you feed it.
+Parameters are in function definitions, arguments are what you feed it:
 ```python
 def myfunction(parameter1, parameter2):
     return parameter1 + parameter2